FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/prerequisites_cft_tcpip/setting_parameters_in_tcp_ip.md

 The system and network administrators for the machine on which Transfer CFT is installed are responsible for configuring these services.

-Before attempting to use {{< TransferCFT/componentshortname  >}} via TCP/IP on RAS, the machine using RAS must integrate with the remote TCP/IP network.
+Before attempting to use Transfer CFT{{< TransferCFT/componentshortname  >}} via TCP/IP on RAS, the machine using RAS must integrate with the remote TCP/IP network.
 This integration is tested once the RAS connection has been made.
-The remote hosts specified for {{< TransferCFT/componentshortname  >}} can be reached by the standard utilities of the TCP/IP layer - PING, TELNET, and so on.
+The remote hosts specified for Transfer CFT{{< TransferCFT/componentshortname  >}} can be reached by the standard utilities of the TCP/IP layer - PING, TELNET, and so on.

-{{< TransferCFT/componentshortname  >}}’s management of the RAS layer is performed using the Microsoft API, the dynamic library rasapi32.dll.
-When a {{< TransferCFT/componentshortname  >}} partner is configured to utilize a RAS directory entry, it manages the RAS connection and disconnection dynamically.
+Transfer CFT{{< TransferCFT/componentshortname  >}}’s management of the RAS layer is performed using the Microsoft API, the dynamic library rasapi32.dll.
+When a Transfer CFT{{< TransferCFT/componentshortname  >}} partner is configured to utilize a RAS directory entry, it manages the RAS connection and disconnection dynamically.
 The disctd parameter in the CFTPROT command states the wait time before the RAS disconnects in the absence of another